Carolina Christian Writers Conference Dates for 2024

 Author

-When not writing Rom-Com or Women’s Fiction, she’s The Launch Team Geek helping authors launch their books and also a Virtual Assistant.
-Her work was published in a Divine Moments Compilation Book—Cool-inary Moments.
-She’s also the Social Media Manager for the Blue Ridge Mountains Christian Writers Conference, Founding President and current Vice-President of ACFW Upstate SC, and Founding President of Word Weavers Upstate SC.
-She’s a writing team member for The Write Conversation Blog, Novel Academy, MBT Monday Devotions, The Write Editing and others.
+Known as The Launch Team Geek, she helps authors launch their books.
+You’ll also find her as a Virtual Assistant for several best-selling authors, the Social Media Manager for the Blue Ridge Mountains Christian Writers Conference, Founding President of ACFW Upstate SC, and Founding President of Word Weavers Upstate SC.
 Connect with Tammy at https://www.tammykarasek.com.

 Workshops: